 This window works in the same way as Disk Manager and Windows Explorer.
 The files in the right hand pane with a blue icon are audio tracks which you can click on to import.
 You can select more than one file by holding down the keyboard Ctrl key whilst clicking the tracks you require.
+Pressing the SHIFT key will allow you to select a range of files, in the same way that Windows File Explorer works.
 Selected tracks will turn dark blue (as above).

-3. Once you have made your selection, click the "OK" button.
+3. Once you have made your selection, click the 'OK' button.
 The window will close, and the tracks will appear in your Clipstore, ready for use.